ML4SCI/E2E/E2E_Regression_Anis_Ismail/README.md

   <h3 align="center">Applying Deep Learning for Mass Regression of Boosted Top Quarks Particles at the CMS Experiment at CERN</h3>

   <p align="center">
-This project is part of my work as a Deep Learning Intern at the Machine Learning For Science Group (ML4SCI) part of Google Summer of Code 2021.
+My summer project as a Deep Learning Intern at the Machine Learning For Science Group (ML4SCI) part of Google Summer of Code 2021.
     <br />
     <a href="https://github.com/ML4SCI/E2E/tree/main/E2E_Regression_Anis_Ismail"><strong>Explore the docs »</strong></a>
     <br />